ahollister/wp-utils.nvim/README.md

 require("phpcbf").setup(settings)
 ```

-Now my PHPCBF plugin is configured to use the phpcbf script local to the WP install, or fall back to more generic settings (and a global phpcbf executable) if the current buffer is not part of a WP project.
+Now the PHPCBF.nvim plugin is configured to use the phpcbf script local to the WP install, or fall back to more generic settings (and a global phpcbf executable) if the current buffer is not part of a WP project.